dannyWoodford/School-Students/README.md

 # Deliverables:

-- A School has a name and address
+[x] A School has a name and address

-- A School has many Students
+[x ]- A School has many Students

 - A Student has a name, age, and school

-- A Student belongs to a School
+[x] - A Student belongs to a School

 - The School index page should list all schools